pooimun/Getting-and-cleaning-data-week4-course-project/README.md

+## Description
-## This is for the purpose of completing week 4 course project.
+This is for the purpose of completing week 4 course project.
 The R script should do the following

 1. Merges the training and the test sets to create one data set.